Joan Morey's project COLLAPSE

 .
 The display was based around vitrines and video screens deployed as if sarcophagi or reliquaries and was presented alongside a continuous programme of audio works and a programme of live performance extracts

 The second chapter took place at the Centre d’Art Tecla Sala

-, L’Hospitalet de Llobregat, and was the definitive version of the touring exhibition ‘Social Body’.
-It centred around a presentation of the “performance for camera” ‘COS SOCIAL.
+, L’Hospitalet de Llobregat (Barcelona), and was the definitive version of the touring exhibition ‘Social Body’.
+It centred around a presentation of the “performance for camera” film work ‘COS SOCIAL.
 Lliçó d’anatomia

 ’ [SOCIAL BODY.
 Anatomy Lesson], awarded the 2017 Premi de Videocreació of the Xarxa de Centres d’Arts Visuals de Catalunya, Arts Santa Mònica – Departament de Cultura de la Generalitat de Catalunya, and LOOP Barcelona.